ncar-xdev/xpersist/docs/source/tutorials/index.md

 ## Delete Data from the Cache

-To delete data from the cache, use the `delete` method and pass the key of the data to delete.
+To delete data from the cache, use the {py:meth}`xpersist.CacheStore.delete` method and pass the key of the data to delete.

 ```{code-cell} ipython3
 store.delete('foo')